ajlee/gmfoodcal/README.md

 - gitignore file
 - Discourse HTML Box not working
 - Post as user 'alex' config not working  on events & newsletter
+- Discourse bug when posting

+Other
 - Remember if a node has been posted to discourse - set a field boole

-Other
 - Standard users cannot edit or view own profile
 - link to user from calendar page should be by public name or just first name / last name?
 - rename public name to display name? or make it required on registration form?
  - delete gmfood_general_node_access?
+ -

 Fields:
 - add "featured events" to page content type